Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

     '
     ```

-1. Write a function name _rgbColorGenerator_ and it generates rgb colors.
+1. Write a function named _rgbColorGenerator_ that generates rgb colors.

     ```sh
     rgbColorGenerator()
     rgb(125,244,255)
     ```

-1. Write a function **_arrayOfHexaColors_** which return any number of hexadecimal colors in an array.
+1. Write a function **_arrayOfHexaColors_** which returns any number of hexadecimal colors in an array.
-1. Write a function **_arrayOfRgbColors_** which return any number of RGB colors in an array.
+1. Write a function **_arrayOfRgbColors_** which returns any number of RGB colors in an array.
-1. Write a function **_convertHexaToRgb_** which converts hexa color to rgb and it returns an rgb color.
+1. Write a function **_convertHexaToRgb_** which converts hexadecimal format to rgb and returns an rgb color.
-1. Write a function **_convertRgbToHexa_** which converts rgb to hexa color and it returns an hexa color.
+1. Write a function **_convertRgbToHexa_** which converts rgb to hexadecimal format and returns an hexadecimal color.
-1. Write a function **_generateColors_** which can generate any number of hexa or rgb colors.
+1. Write a function **_generateColors_** which can generate any number of hexadecimal or rgb colors.

     ```js
     console.log(generateColors('hexa', 3)) // ['#a3e12f', '#03ed55', '#eb3d2b']